James Pinson Labulo Davies: Participation in the Lagos Bombardment of 1851 and merchant vessel career

 Davies was a lieutenant aboard during the Bombardment of Lagos under the command of Commander Wilmot and Commodore Henry William Bruce and in which Oba Kosoko was ousted, resulting in the ascension of Oba Akitoye.
 During the bombardment the British Navy lost two officers and ten men were wounded.
 Lieutenant Davies was among the wounded.
 Davies retired from the navy in 1852 and offered his services as a merchant vessel captain traversing the West African coast.
 He eventually settled in Lagos in 1856, where he became known as "Captain J.P.L Davies".

 Personal life and marriages

 Davies was first married to Matilda Bonifacio Serrano, a Spanish lady from Havana, who died in 1860, nine months after their marriage.
 In August 1862, Davies married Sarah Forbes Bonetta, a protégée of Queen Victoria.
 Originally named Aina (also Ina), she was enslaved following the raiding of her village in Okeadan and the death of her parents at the hands of Dahomean warriors, subsequently kept in King Ghezo of Dahomey's court.
 She was liberated by Captain Forbes of the Bonetta after a meeting with Ghezo.
+They had three children: Victoria Davies (1863), Arthur Davies (1871), and Stella Davies (1873).
 Sarah died of tuberculosis in 1880, and Davies married Catherine Kofoworola Reffle in 1889.